 The Montessori method is known for its three-year cycle of learning: K3–K5, grade 1–grade 3, grade 4–grade 6, grade 7–grade 9, grade 10–grade 12.
-The teacher encourages the child’s growth through all areas of the curriculum to ensure that he or she is exposed to the full sequence of lessons.
+The teacher encourages children’s growth through all areas of the curriculum to ensure that they are exposed to the full sequence of lessons.

-Multi-age classrooms enable younger children.
-Older children reinforce their learning by teaching concepts they have already mastered.
+Multi-age groupings enable younger children to learn from older children and experience new challenges through observation.
+Older children serve as role models, develop leadership skills, and reinforce their learning by teaching concepts they have already mastered.
 Uninterrupted blocks of work time (typically three hours) allow children to work at their own pace and fully immerse themselves in an activity without interruption.
 Within the prepared environment of the Montessori classroom, children learn to complete a work cycle that includes choosing an activity, completing the activity (perhaps repeating the full sequence of the activity multiple times), and cleaning up and returning the materials to the proper place.

 Because each child’s work is individual, children progress at their own pace.